grafana/beyla/docs/sources/setup/_index.md

 For information on configuration options and data export modes, see the [Configure Beyla]({{< relref "../configure/_index.md" >}}) documentation.

 You can run Beyla as a standalone process.
-This approach is suitable for local development or advanced use cases.
-Consult the documentation in the [git repository](https://github.com/grafana/beyla/blob/main/docs/sources/setup/standalone.md) to learn how to set up Beyla as a standalone process.
+This approach is suitable for running with bare metal installations, in virtual machines, for local development, or advanced use cases.
+Consult the documentation in the [Git repository](https://github.com/grafana/beyla/blob/main/docs/sources/setup/standalone.md) to learn how to set up Beyla as a standalone process.

 **Note**: If you will be using Beyla to generate traces, please make sure you've read our documentation section on configuring the [Routes Decorator]({{< relref "../configure/options#routes-decorator" >}}).
 Since Beyla is auto-instrumenting your application without any